 The sheer range and number of demonic Indian deities and spirits and the countless incarnations of them from region to region is enough to fill several books.
 There's no question that, over the millennia, they've caused many hundreds of thousands of innocents in India to bolt their doors, shutter their windows, and keep candles burning well into the night."
 1

-In the Western world, people believed that driving a wooden stake through the heart would kill the vampire.
-Vampires were also repelled by garlic, running water, or Christian implements such as crucifixes and holy water.
+People believed that driving a wooden stake through the heart would kill the vampire in the Western world.
+Also, vampires were repelled by garlic, running water, or Christian implements such as crucifixes and holy water.

 Christopher Lee as the title character in Dracula (1958).
 Credit: Public Domain

-According to ancient beliefs, the Hindu vetala can be repelled by the chanting of mantras.
-It’s also possible to free the evil creature from its ghostly existence by performing its funerary rites.
+According to ancient beliefs, the Hindu Vetala can be repelled by the chanting of mantras.
+It's also possible to free the evil creature from its ghostly existence by performing its funerary rites.
 It seems impossible to kill the creature though.
-If the vetala’s host body gets destroyed, the vetala just moves on to another host.
+If the Vetala's host body gets destroyed, the Vetalaa just moves on to another host.
 2

-What is unusual about the vetala compared to the Western version of a vampire is that the Hindu creature has a gift of prophecy.
-Being unaffected by the laws of space and time the vetala possesses knowledge about the past, present, and future.
+What is unusual about the Vetalaa compared to the Western version of a vampire is that the Hindu creature has a gift of prophecy.
+Being unaffected by the laws of space and time, the Vetalaa possesses knowledge about the past, present, and future.
 It has also an uncanny insight into human nature and knows more about a person than many would like to reveal about themselves.
-Having such remarkable supernatural power the vetala has often been chased by sorcerers who want to use its prophetic gift.
+Having such remarkable supernatural power, the Vetalaa has often been chased by sorcerers who want to use its prophetic gift.

-One would think the belief in vetala is long gone, but that’s not the case.
+One would think the belief in Vetalaa is long gone, but that's not the case.
 It still happens in India people chase the elusive vampire.